Beyond the Sampled Token: Preserving Candidate Support in RLVR: Introduction

 \section{Introduction}

-Reinforcement learning with verifiable rewards (RLVR) offers a simple recipe for improving LLM reasoning: the model generates responses, and updates itself by increasing the probability of the correct ones while decreasing that of the incorrect ones \citep{shao2024deepseekmath, schulman2017proximal, hu2025reinforce++}.
-This coupled process induces a systematic bias, whereby the model progressively collapses to a narrow set of safe responses, implicitly prioritizing exploitation over exploration \citep{liang2025beyond, he2025rewarding}.
-Such effect is evident in improved pass@1, which measures the expected quality of a single reasoning path, but degraded pass@K, which measures the coverage of multiple reasoning paths \citep{yue2025does,wu2025invisible}.
-It has been observed that the reduced exploration ability limits the model’s reasoning potential and deteriorates its ability to generalize to novel or more challenging scenarios \citep{Passk_Training, song2025outcome}.
+Reinforcement learning with verifiable rewards (RLVR) offers a simple recipe for improving LLM reasoning: the model generates responses, and updates itself by rewarding correct ones and penalizing incorrect ones \cite{shao2024deepseekmath, schulman2017proximal, hu2025reinforce++}.
+This coupled process induces a bias towards exploitation over exploration, whereby the model collapses to a narrow set of responses \cite{liang2025beyond, he2025rewarding}.
+Such an effect is evident in improved pass@$1$, which measures how often a single response is correct, but degraded pass@$K$ ($K$>1), which measures whether the model can find correct solutions with many attempts \cite{yue2025does,wu2025invisible}.
+Without sufficient exploration, the model struggles with more challenging scenarios, ultimately capping its potential for further reasoning improvement \cite{chen2025pass, song2025outcome}.

-Several approaches have been proposed to mitigate this exploration deficit. \emph{Data-centric} methods focus on data augmentation, exposing the model to broader reasoning environments to promote response diversity.
-Techniques include using off-policy data \citep{dong2025rl,li2025questa}, generating more responses for challenging samples \citep{yang2025depth}, and creating new task variations from the model itself \citep{liang2025beyond}.
-As a complementary line of work, \emph{reward-centric} methods derive group-wise rewards to evaluate the collective quality of multiple responses.
-These approaches provide an unbiased estimate of pass@K \citep{walder2025pass, chen2025pass}, which the model can then directly optimize.
-Despite their promise, these methods operate only at the input or output end, leaving the internal learning dynamics underexplored.
-More recently, \emph{entropy-based} methods \citep{cui2025entropy, cheng2025reasoning} use output entropy as a proxy for exploration control, preventing the model from collapsing.
-While these methods yield valuable insights, entropy remains a coarse and incomplete measure that cannot capture fine-grained exploration behavior.
+To address this exploration deficit, existing approaches modify the optimization signal at different granularities, with conceptual comparison in Figure \ref{fig:simko_method}. \emph{Response-level} advantage shaping reweights entire responses, either through pass@$K$ objectives \citep{chen2025pass, walder2025pass} or through response rarity, diversity, and correctness signals \citep{liu2026past, gai2025differential, zhu2025surprising}.
+These methods improve selection among sampled responses but do not explicitly encourage exploring new ones. \emph{Token-level} advantage shaping operates at each decoding step, typically through entropy-based bonuses computed from the next-token distribution \citep{cheng2025reasoning, cui2025entropy, jiang2025rethinking}.
+However, entropy is too coarse to distinguish which candidates deserve probability mass, and may push it onto unrelated ones.
+Sitting between these levels, \emph{segment-level} approaches shape advantages over contiguous token spans \citep{chen2025beyond}. \emph{Hybrid} approaches combine response- and token-level signals, through curiosity-driven or outcome-conditioned rewards \citep{dai2025cde, song2025outcome}.
+Overall, existing approaches either insufficiently expand the response space or expand it without control, falling short of effective exploration.